wso2-extensions/esb-connector-postcodelookup/README.md

 # esb-connector-postcodelookup
 The PostCodeLookup connector allows you to access the PostCodeLookup REST API through WSO2 ESB.
-The Postcode lookup connector allows you to access the Postcode lookup REST API through WSO2 ESB.

 ###Build
 mvn clean install